LiveFastEatTrashRaccoon/RaccoonForLemmy/docs/user_manual/anon_user.md

 - Text
     - Content font family: typeface used for post and comments on Lemmy;
-    - Title text size:
+    - Title text size: scale factor applied to post titles;
-    - Post text size:
+    - Post text size: scale factor applied to post text;
-    - Comment text size:
+    - Comment text size: scale factor applied to comment text;
-    - Ancillary text size:
+    - Ancillary text size: scale factor applied to user names and other ancillary labels;
 - Customizations:
     - Post layout:  choose a layout (Card, Compact, Full) for posts;
     - Use display names for users and communities: if enabled, uses the user display name and the